A-Levels Curriculum Guide

 Career and Opportunities Studying Psychology gives you a broad range of skills that span both science and the arts and opens up opportunities with a wide variety of employers.
 Careers directly related to psychology include clinical psychologist, counselling, educational psychologist, forensic psychologist, psychology lecturer, and sports psychologist.
 However, the subject also opens up opportunities in advertising and marketing, human resources, finance, the media, and social services, amongst others.

-RUSSIAN - Block F - Edexcel/Pearson
+RUSSIAN - Edexcel/Pearson

 Lessons 1.5 hours total per week.